rayserrano2735/Cerebral_Vision/docs/Cerebral_Vision.md

 # AscendAI: Facilitating Cerebral's Integration of Resilience Lab and the Center of Excellence Vision

-*Data and AI Infrastructure Demonstrating the Merger's Strategic Value*
+*Data and AI Platform Product Demonstrating the Merger's Strategic Value*

 *Ray Serrano*